-Ethiopian Yirgacheffe Natural Misty Valley coffee bean.
-Yirgacheffe (also spelled Yirgachefe, Yergacheffe, or Yerga Chefe) is a micro-region within the much larger region of Sidama (or Sidomo) in southern Ethiopia.
+Ethiopia Yirgacheffe Natural Misty Valley arabica green coffee bean.
+Ethiopia Yirgacheffe Coffee (also spelledYirgachefe, Yergacheffe, orYerga Chefe) is a micro-region within the much larger coffee region of Sidama (orSidomo) in Southern Ethiopia.

 FACTOID:Ethiopia is widely considered the birthplace of coffee.
 The story goes that a shepherd noticed his goats were more active after consuming coffee berries.
-It is believed that the cultivation of the plants began as early as the 12th century.
+It is believed that the cultivation of the Ethiopia coffee plant began as early as the 12th century.

-The Yirgacheffe bean has long been prized for their delicate, tea-like aromatics and clean citrus flavor.
-The Misty Valley is a prime example of the fruitiness, complexity, and character of these Natural Yirgacheffe coffees.
-In the cup, the Misty Valley truly delivers.
-A perfumed floral aroma leads into a crisp and complex fruit basket flavor. the Natural Misty Valley is subject to an incredible amount of care from start to finish.
+Ethiopia Yirgacheffe Coffee - The Natural Misty Valley coffee bean has long been prized for its delicate, tea like aromatics and clean citrus flavor.
+This is a prime example of the fruitiness, complexity, and character of this Natural Ethiopia Yirgacheffe coffee.
+In the cup, the Ethiopia Yirgacheffe Coffee - Natural Misty Valley coffee truly delivers with a perfumed floral aroma, which leads into a crisp, and complex, fruit basket flavor.
+The Ethiopia Yirgacheffe Coffee - Natural Misty Valley coffee is subject to an incredible amount of care from start to finish.

 FACTOID:When coffee was taken to other countries, people had to find ways to adapt it to the local climate.
 Arabica coffee grows best in places that have climates similar to that of Ethiopia: mountainous, tropical, with moderate wet and dry seasons.
 Ethiopian Coffee Buying Manual, USAID, 2011.

 Below is great short documentary on the history of Ethiopian coffee.